A-Olson8/Portfolio-5/README.md

 ```

--- Step Seventh is to clean the Last Years Salary column
+-- Step Seven is to clean the Last Years Salary column

 ```